Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 ### If the name is not on the mailbox

 German apartments do not always have door numbers, so **if the person's name is not on the mailbox, they will not receive your letter**.
 You *must* include the name of the main tenant on the envelope.
-Use "[c/o](https://en.wiktionary.org/wiki/care_of) [name]" or "bei [name]".
+Use "bei [name]" or "[c/o](https://en.wiktionary.org/wiki/care_of) [name]".[^2] When addressing an employee at a company, use "z.
+Hd."[^6]

-For example, if you want to send a letter to Max at his girlfriend's Monika's address, you must address the letter like this:[^0]
+For example, to send a letter to Max at his girlfriend Monika's address, write the address like this:[^0]

 ![Envelope with German address](/illustrations/envelope-german-address-bei-person.png)